Skip to content

 obs_count, market_close_utc

-research() v0.1.0 supports the 20 Kalshi-traded US stations.
+dataset() supports the major US settlement stations.
 Pass either the 3-letter NWS code or the 4-letter ICAO:

 Unknown codes raise ValueError with the canonical list.